10 great day trips from Madison

 Cool things to do nearby: Take a ride on the Mid-Continent Railway Museum, 10 miles west in North Freedom.
 See the Land of Evermor, a quirky scrap-metal sculpture park, seven miles south of Baraboo on U.S. 12, behind Delaney's Surplus and across from the old Badger Army Ammunition Plant.

 New Glarus / A Swiss village

 The Swiss-chalet facades of the buildings in this town south of Madison aren't just for tourists; people really are Swiss.
 If you're lucky, you'll catch some yodeling or hear an alphorn concert.

 New Glarus always is a great place to eat and drink.
-Tour New Glarus Brewing Co. 's Hilltop Brewery, which looks like a little European village, and sample its craft beers.
+Tour the New Glarus Brewing Co.
+Hilltop Brewery, which looks like a little European village, and sample its craft beers.